 NOTE: This is not all of the math…contrast ratio, screen surface types, lensing…it all has math, too…but this is a helpful way to demonstrate the truth that when you use math to solve your real-world challenges, you’ll be better stewards of money than by merely arbitrarily assigning money out of context to an issue.
 You can download this article/cheat sheet here.

 If you have any additional questions and wish to contract me for hourly consulting, please fill out the form below.
+If you are looking for a small modern projector, read these reviews.

 In addition to business consulting, I’ve spent a great deal of time in the non-profit organization and local church space.
 I recently found that the team at Monk Development created a well-documented white paper on “Content Strategy and The Church” that I have deconstructed for the purpose of considering their research and findings.
 This is a business-savvy, researched white paper that at a mere 15 pages is a worthy read.
 Here are my observations based on their work.